bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part2.md

 If we open the dumped source file we should see our OpenCL kernel source, with the error shown above in the build log.
 Note that the program hash in the file name `B823BE28` matches the program hash in the build log.
 Let's fix the typo in the OpenCL kernel source in this file, by changing `xMx` to `xMax`.
-After fixing the typo, save it in an `Inject` sub-directory in the dump directory, set the control `InjectProgramSource` and re-run the tutorial application.
+After fixing the typo, save it in an `Inject` sub-directory in the dump directory, enable the control `InjectProgramSource` and re-run the tutorial application.
 Now we should see output like the following in our log:

 ```